WPXC-TV: ABC affiliation

 A date of April 1, 1997, was eventually fixed for WBSG-TV to assume the ABC affiliation in Jacksonville.
-However, those plans changed in January 1997.
-With little warning, WJKS started extensive preemptions of ABC programs as part of its transition to become Jacksonville's affiliate of The WB.
+However, in January 1997, with almost no advance warning, WJKS started extensive preemptions of ABC programs as part of its transition to become Jacksonville's affiliate of The WB.
 Of 22 prime time hours offered by ABC, WJKS refused to clear 12 1/2 hours as well as any new programs introduced by ABC.
 This included all of ABC's Sunday and Thursday night programming; the station had already preempted Dangerous Minds on Monday nights and the Saturday night movie.
 The schedule change was so abrupt that it came after The Florida Times-Union published its weekly television listings; viewers were told to consult the paper's daily program grids instead.
 Channel 17 continued to broadcast the network's five most popular shows, as well as ABC's network news and soap operas.
 The uncleared programs were replaced with syndicated shows and programming from The WB.

-Even though 70 percent of Jacksonville television households subscribed to cable, those that did not and could not receive WBSG-TV were at risk of losing all access to ABC network programming.
+WJKS's increased preemptions upended ABC and Allbritton's timetable.
+WBSG alone would be nowhere near sufficient to cover the entire Jacksonville market; it could not be seen at all south of Interstate 10.
+Even though at least 70 percent of Jacksonville television households subscribed to cable, those that did not and could not receive WBSG-TV were at risk of losing all access to ABC network programming.
 The scramble to ensure the First Coast would retain access to ABC programming led ABC and Allbritton to agree to accelerate the switch from April 1 to February.
 To make up for WBSG's coverage shortfall in the market, Allbritton reached a deal to activate a dormant construction permit licensed to Orange Park, Florida—WYDP (channel 25)—under a local marketing agreement.
-The compressed timetable forced Allbritton to build an interim facility to provide network coverage to Jacksonville, particularly the southern and western portions of the market.
-WBSG could not be seen at all in much of this area.
+The compressed timetable forced Allbritton to build an interim facility to provide network coverage to Jacksonville, particularly the southern and western portions of the market where WBSG could not be seen over the air.
 On February 9, 1997, channel 25 came to air as WJXX.
 It took over the ABC affiliation with WBSG-TV as a semi-satellite.
 Allbritton later bought WJXX, not WBSG-TV, outright.
 Allbritton's heavy investment in the combined operation suffered from substantial technical issues.
 Due to the rush to get WJXX on the air, it did not have a permanent transmitter facility in place for more than seven months, and cable channel placement issues in Jacksonville meant that cable viewers did not get a clear picture from the new station for most of 1997.
 These issues severely hindered WJXX's competitive position in the market.